How Long Term Memory Works

 Two types of long-term memory are explicit and implicit, which can be further divided into other memory types, such as episodic, semantic, and procedural memories.

-Through the process of association and rehearsal, the content of short-term memory can become long-term memory.
-Long-term memories can last from a matter of days to as long as many decades.
+Through association and rehearsal, the content of short-term memory can become long-term memory.
+When we say these memories are long, we mean it.
+Long-term memories can last from days to decades to a whole lifetime.

-• The way the memory was encoded in the first place can play a significant role.
-If you were very aware and alert when you had the experience, then the memory will probably be a lot more vivid.
+• How the memory was encoded in the first place can play a significant role.
+If you were very aware and alert when you had the experience, then the memory will probably be much more vivid.

-• The number of times you access a memory can also play a role in the strength and duration of that memory.
-Not surprisingly, memories that you recall often tend to stick around and become much stronger.
+• How many times you access a memory can also play a role in how strong and durable the memory is over time.
+Not surprisingly, memories you recall often tend to stick around and become much stronger.

 Not all long-term memories are created equal.
 While some memories spring to mind quickly, others are weaker and might require prompts or reminders to bring them into focus.